 Mine Countermeasures off the Coast of Libya

 Standing NATO Mine Countermeasures Group 1 (SNMCMG1), formerly known as Mine Countermeasures Force Northern Europe (MCMFORNORTH), and before that, as Standing Naval Force Channel (STANAVFORCHAN) was formed in Ostend on 11th May 1973.
 It is one of two standing mine countermeasures forces maintained by NATO.
-Area of operations includes the waters of Europe from the North of Norway to the Mediterranean and from the Irish Sea to the Eastern Baltic Sea, although it has also operated beyond these boundaries.
+The area of operations includes the waters of Europe from the North of Norway to the Mediterranean and from the Irish Sea to the Eastern Baltic Sea, although it has also operated beyond these boundaries.

 As with most NATO forces, operational command rotates through the contributors to the force, these being Belgium, Germany, Netherlands, Norway, and United Kingdom (providing ships on a continuous basis) and Denmark, Poland, Estonia, Latvia, and Lithuania as other commitments permit.